greole/ginkgo-wiki/Ginkgo-Release-Process.md

 This will output a summary of the test results in the command line: memcheck passing or not, and the amount of defects.
 The details are available in a directory such as `Testing/<timestamp>` and `Testing/Temporary`.
 Among other files, there should be number of files in the form of `MemoryChecker.xx.log`.
 Go through all of them and check which tests returned errors of which kind (error code).

 The last target, `-T submit` submits the test to the [CDash dashboard](https://my.cdash.org/index.php?project=Ginkgo+Project).
 This should allow a nice visualization of the results.

+### Update the external (third party) libraries
+Currently, Ginkgo relies on set version of third_party tools such as GTest, gflags, RapidJSON and more.
+The reason for doing this instead of relying on the last commits is that some important changes may happen in the third party package which may suddenly break Ginkgo's usage.

+Before proceeding to a new release, it is important to update the external modules to a more recent version.
+For this process, first check if any new releases are available, then check for any important bug fixes or API changes notified in the software's release notes.
+Finally, if everything looks correct, try to update the external module.
+All tests and all code which use the third party tools should be ran on a variety of architectures (if possible, all supported architectures) to ensure that there is no unexpected problems.
+When no unexpected problems were found the third party packages update can be confirmed.

 ### Write release notes
 It is important to write proper release notes.
 This will tell the users what they can expect from using this release.
 There are multiple aspects release notes should include: